Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Applications

 \subsection{TCR repertoire}

 Interrogations of TCR repertoire typically reveal a long tails of highly abundant and, at the same time, a large number of rare receptors, e.g. Table~\ref{tcr_freq}.
-Such behavior is typical of power law distributions, and \cite{desponds2016fluctuating} showed theoretical justification for such behavior in immune receptor repertoires.
+This behavior is typical of power law distributions, and recent work has shown that competitive effect for TCR binding may explain this behavior \citep{desponds2016fluctuating}.

 We took a theoretical population of one million TCRs, with abundances $\lambda_{i} \propto i^{- \alpha}$ for $i = 1, \ldots, 10^6$ and $\alpha = 0.5, 1, 1.5$.
 We set the average number of total TCRs sampled equal to one million, i.e. $\sum_{i} \lambda_{i} = 10^{6}$.
-We then sampled 100 independent samples and compared the ACE, breakaway, ChaoBunge, jackknife, pnpmle, preseq, and recon, a new non-parametric estimator designed specifically for estimating TCR repertoire~\citep{kaplinsky2016robust}.
+We then sampled 100 independent samples and compared the estimates obtained from ACE, breakaway, ChaoBunge, jackknife, pnpmle, preseq, and recon, a new non-parametric estimator designed specifically for estimating TCR repertoire~\citep{kaplinsky2016robust}.

 The results of these simulations are shown in Figure~\ref{power_law_figure}.
-In all three cases considered, preseq estimates were the closest to the true number of species on average.
-Additionally, preseq had the lowest RMSE of any estimator, indicating that increased variance from using more moments is offset by increased accuracy, particularly compared to Chao's lower bound.
+In all three cases considered, preseq estimates were the closest to the true number of species on average, as well as the lowest RMSE of any estimator.
+This indicates that increased variance from using more moments is offset by increased accuracy, particularly compared to Chao's lower bound.
 In the cases $\alpha = 0.5$ and $\alpha = 1$, preseq estimates are not a strict lower bound, as Chao's estimates are, but we believe that the increased accuracy is beneficial enough to compensate for this drawback.

 Some of the estimators, such as breakaway or pnpmle, had extremely large variation in their estimates, with estimates ranging over several orders of magnitude (Figure~\ref{power_law_figure_log_scale}).
 This may be an indication that the models assumed by these estimators are not able to account for populations with long tailed abundances, typical of power-law distributions~\citep{newman2005power}.
 Other estimators, such as ChaoBunge, had negative estimates, as others have previously found~\citep{wang2005penalized}.
-This may indicate that the models these estimators use may not be flexible enough to handle power law-like populations, despite their previous use in estimating TCR repertoire~\citep{qi2014diversity}.
+This may indicate that the models these estimators use are not flexible enough to handle power law-like populations, despite their previous use in estimating TCR repertoire~\citep{qi2014diversity}.